siteknower/sample02/README.md

 Download that file from here and put it in the bin/debug folder for your desktop solution, or in the bin folder on the server for your web solution.

 For a desktop solution, the rpt file is located anywhere on the local drive, and for the web, place it anywhere on the server..<br/>
-All you need to do is load your data into a DataSet,
+All you need to do is load your data into a DataSet.

 **web application:**
 ```bash